Interns-SportsHunt/FE-BookMe/README.md

 };
 ```

-### Running the Application

-Use one of these methods to start the development server:

-1. From the root directory:
-   - Run `start-app.bat` (Windows)
-   - Or run `npm run dev`

-2. From the FE-BookMe directory:
-   - Run `npm run dev`

-The application will be available at http://localhost:8080.

 ### Testing Error Handling

 In development mode, the application includes a Toast Tester component on the home page: